kfatehi/realdeal/README.md

 # Realdeal

-# What ?

-Realdeal is a set of software related to real estate.
+Not-yet-made set of software related to real estate.

 Use it to keep track of properties that you find from different sources (emails from your agent, browsing Redfin, etc); it doesn't matter where